 The core work of the Observatory is the Daily Census.
 Observatory visitors are asked to spend part of their day (ideally the morning) recording all birds seen within three zones on the island.
 This helps to maintain the long term data on bird migration through the island.

 The Isle of May is one of the largest colonies of Grey Seals in the UK and from late September thousands arrive to pup though many are present around the island throughout the year

 A bull Grey Seal Surveys his territory (pic: JMA Osborne)

 Rabbits are abundant all over the island, very tame and their burrows are often occupied by Puffins.
 Their populations fluctuate markedly with disease.

 The area around the Isle of May can hold large numbers of cetaceans at certain times in particular Minke Whales can be seen ferquently in late summer and autumn both from the island and on the crossing.
-Up to 20 Minke whales have been seen off the island in a single day in some cases close inshore.
+Up to 20 Minke whales have been seen off the island in a single day, in some cases close in.